What Is a Birth Injury?

 According to the American Academy of Orthopedic Surgeons (AAOS)

-- The child’s head, neck, or shoulders getting stuck under the pelvic bone or in the birth canal during delivery
+- The child’s head, neck, or shoulders getting stuck behind the pelvis (shoulder dystocia)

-- Pulling on the baby’s feet in a feet-first (breech) delivery
+- Pulling on the baby’s feet in a breech delivery

 - Tugging on a child’s neck or head during a difficult delivery

-Hypoxic-ischemic encephalopathy occurs when a child suffers from a lack of oxygen (hypoxia) and blood flow (ischemia) during birth.
+HIE occurs when a child suffers from a lack of oxygen and blood flow during birth.

 - Abnormal position of the baby, putting pressure on the umbilical cord